Big Prints from Rome

 2RC Editions: Tradition and Innovation in Contemporary Printmaking.

-That contemporary printmaking is an international activity is not a new observation.
-But Western prints have historically been an international commodity since they first appeared in Europe on the brink of the fifteenth century, with their inevitable diffusion as the most portable of artists' models, and culture carriers.
+Cthat contemporary printing is an international activity is not a new observation.
+But Western prints have historically been an international commodity since they first appeared in Europe on the verge of the XNUMXth century, with their inevitable spread as the most wearable of artists 'and culture-bearers' models.

 An exciting assemblage of prints such as the present one, composed of works by Italian, Spanish, Belgian, Swiss, French, English, and American peintre-graveurs, created and printed in Rome, re-emphasizes the cultural unity of the Western world - a unity which serves as the universal model since several of these artists figure among the leading print-makers of our time.

 To those who know, love and collect contemporary prints, the congeniality of this collection comes as no surprise.
 With few exceptions, abstraction is their unifying factor.
 Yet abstraction comes in numerous forms, to be apprehended on different levels, stimulating the spectator to his own interpretation.
 But although connected by the framework of a common language, the artists among themselves demonstrate an astonishing variety and diversity of technical and formal means.